-My mom served these delicious breadsticks often when we were growing up, but I had forgotten about them until she made them for us at a recent family dinner.
+My mom served these delicious cheese breadsticks with Rhodes rolls often when we were growing up, but I had forgotten about them until she made them for us at a recent family dinner.

 They are so savory and cheesy and much better than traditional breadsticks (in my honest opinion).